 Capital expenditure relates mainly to construction projects that will have lasting value over many years.
 Molemole municipality fund Capital projects via grants and funds generated from own user fees.
 Component B deals with capital spending indicating where the funding comes from and whether Municipalities are able to spend the available funding as planned.
-In this component it is important to indicate the different sources of funding as well as how these funds are spend.
+In this component it is important to indicate the different sources of funding as well as how these funds are spent.
 Highlight the 5 largest projects (see T5.7.1) and indicate what portion of the capital budget they use.
-In the introduction briefly refer to these key aspects of capital expenditure (usually relating to new works and renewal projects) and to Appendices M (relating to the new works and renewal projects, and O (relating to the alignment of projects to wards).
+In the introduction briefly refer to these key aspects of capital expenditure (usually relating to new works and renewal projects) and to Appendices M (relating to the new works and renewal programmes), N (relating to the full programme of full capital projects, and O (relating to the alignment of projects to wards).